artsandmetaphysics/goodlifeodyssey/_documents/the-odyssey.md

 4. Menelaus recalls his return; the suitors plot their ambush
 5. Hermes visits Calypso; Odysseus builds a raft, sails, then swims to Phaeacia
 6. Athena guides the princess to bring aid to Odysseus
+7. King Alcinous promises to bring Odysseus home
+8. Athletic games; song of Ares and Aphrodite; songs of Troy
+9. Encounter in Cyclops’ cave; Odysseus is cursed
+10. The winds take Odysseus home and away again; Laestrygonians destroy most of the fleet; a year with Circe

 ## Justice, Morality, and the Gods